 Credits earned through study abroad

-For the purposes of fulfilling the JHU residence requirements, Homewood-approved study abroad courses posted as HA.xxx.xxx or TR.xxx.xxx on the transcript are considered in-residence and are included in the 100 credit residency requirement.
+For the purposes of fulfilling the JHU residence requirements, Homewood-approved study abroad courses posted as HA.xxx.xxx or TR.xxx.xxx on the transcript are considered in-residence and are included in the 100 credit residency requirement for students who enrolled directly from high school as freshmen.
+Transfer students should refer to the residency requirements section for applicability of study abroad credits.
 Students participating in study abroad programs must meet university residence requirements, including the requirement that they be on Homewood campus during their final semester prior to graduation.

 Students may transfer a full-year of credit from Homewood Abroad Courses (HA) or up to 30 credits from authorized Study Abroad Transfer Courses (TR) toward their Hopkins undergraduate degrees.
 Students may apply up to 12 additional transfer credits from pre-approved programs abroad, with a 42-credit transfer credit maximum from all study abroad (HA/TR) and domestic courses combined.
 Students on Homewood Abroad Courses (HA) will be held to the same course load guidelines that apply to course loads and over loads on the Homewood Campus.